mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 #### Virtual factor nodes

 The GBP function `graphicalModel()` receives arguments by keyword to set the mean and variance of the virtual factor nodes.
-We advise the reader to read the section [message passing schedule] (@ref schedule) which provides a detailed description of the virtual factor nodes.
+We advise the reader to read the section [message passing schedule] (@ref synchronous) which provides a detailed description of the virtual factor nodes.

 ```julia-repl
 gbp = graphicalModel(DATA; mean = value, variance = value)